 MódulO 4: Project Management

-Initially the GIS were considered a challenge which was faced through technological progress.
+Initially, GIS was considered a challenge that was faced through technological progress.
 Today it is recognized that the organizational environment is perhaps the key factor for the success of an implementation or a GIS project, however it is important to note that projects are more than organizational frameworks to achieve operational objectives.
-Looking at the top-down process of business strategic planning, which leads to specific activities in the business plan, it is possible to recognize the "project orientation" as a central part.
-The management of projects is a discipline where goals are defined and objectives are achieved, <at the same time the use of resources is optimized (time, money, human talent, space, etc.).
-In the last part of the course topics are discussed as GIS in organizations and planning, without leaving aside criteria on quality management and legal aspects, concluding with the mention of innovations within the Geoinformation market.
+Looking at the top-down process of business strategic planning, which leads to specific activities in the business plan, it is possible to recognize “project orientation” as a central part.
+Project management is a discipline where goals are defined and objectives are achieved, <while optimizing the use of resources (time, money, human talent, space, etc.).
+Topics are discussed in the last part of the course as GIS in organizations and planning, without leaving aside criteria on quality management and legal aspects, concluding with the mention of innovations within the Geoinformation market.

 MódulOr 5: Spatial Databases

-The module establishes the foundation for the organization of data within a DBMS database management system.
+The module lays the foundation for organizing data within a DBMS database management system.
 The content also proposes techniques and tools for the design of a DBMS.
 Various types and architectures of DBMS are discussed with a special focus on relational / object-oriented and object-relational databases.
-It also presents the use of Structured Query Language (SQL) both from the point of view of the necessary logic to be able to consult a relational database as well as to define its structure.
-The second part of the module is dedicated to geoDBMS, ie Databases that specifically work as repositories for Spatial Data.
-In particular, the representation of simple objects and efficient multidimensional access to spatial data is reviewed.
-It concludes with the exposition of warehousing concepts (large structured repositories) and the benefits of data mining (organized data search).
+The use of Structured Query Language (SQL) is also presented both from the point of view of the logic necessary to be able to consult a relational database as well as to define its structure.
+The second part of the module is dedicated to geoDBMS, that is, Databases that specifically function as repositories for Spatial Data.
+In particular, the representation of simple objects and the efficient multidimensional access to spatial data are reviewed.
+It concludes with the presentation of warehousing concepts (large structured repositories) and the benefits of data mining (organized data search).

 Módulor 6: Cartography and Visualization